Visit Zakynthos: the Greek island of turquoise waters, cliffs and authentic villages

 The Navagio trail: an unforgettable view

 From the monastery of Agios Georgios Krimnon, a signposted path leads to the famous belvedere overlooking Navagio beach.
-This short but impressive hike offers breathtaking views of the Ionian Sea and the famous shipwreck.
+This short but impressive hike offers breathtaking views of the Ionian Sea and the famous wreck.

 Coastal walks around Keri